Pattern Printing and Assembly Guide

 I see something I've bought has been updated with new files.
 Do I need to repurchase it?

-No need to buy it again!
-We will gladly send you the updated files for free if you've already bought the pattern or resource.
+If you've bought the pattern from here on our Shopify store, there's no need to buy it again!
+We will gladly send you the updated files for free if you've already bought the pattern.
+Our website will automatically notify you at the email address on your order whenever files are updated.

 Your old store (maridah.com) download links expired after a month.
 Will download links expire through this store (maridah.shop)?